 In this article, we will discuss what can cause and how to treat a toothache.

-There are several other causes for tooth pain:
+There are several other causes of tooth pain:

 - Infection or inflammation in the tooth’s root or the gum